watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 This starter kit has multiple examples of how to configure language models with Watson Assistant for conversational search.

-1. The first example shows how to use [Watson Discovery search as input to the IBM watsonx tech preview language model](#example-1-connect-your-assistant-to-a-watsonx-language-model-via-custom-extensions).
+1. The first example shows how to use [Watson Discovery search as input to the IBM watsonx tech preview language model](#example-1-connect-your-assistant-to-watson-discovery-and-watsonx-tech-preview-language-model-via-custom-extensions).
 1. The second example shows how to use [semantic search output as input to an OpenAI model](#example-2-connect-your-assistant-to-hugging-face-milvus-and-openai-via-custom-extensions)
 1. The third example shows how to use [Watson Discovery search as input to an OpenAI model](#example-3-connect-your-assistant-to-watson-discovery-and-openai-via-custom-extensions)
 1. The fourth example shows how to use [Watson Discovery search as input to Google PaLM](#example-4-connect-your-assistant-to-watson-discovery-and-palm-via-custom-extensions)
 1. The fifth example shows how to use [semantic search output as input to a watsonx model](#example-5-connect-your-assistant-to-hugging-face-milvus-and-watsonx-via-custom-extensions)
+1. The sixth example shows how to use [Watson Discovery search as input to a watsonx model](#example-6-connect-your-assistant-to-watson-discovery-and-watsonx-via-custom-extensions)

 The [prerequisite for a new Watson Assistant](#prerequisites) applies for all examples.